 This course offers a highly individualized approach to developing job-seeking skills.
 The student will create a professional resume, cover/application letter, thank you letter, and reference list.
 Electronic job application completion and follow-up techniques will be covered.
 Effective interviewing skills will also be addressed.
 It is strongly recommended students have successfully completed at least half of their program credits before taking this course.
-(1 C).
-(Hours per week: 1).
 (Prerequisites: None).